10 Reasons to Send Your Child to Camp

 Camps are fun.
 But why are they important?
 Is there more to them than just silly games and crazy songs?
 Way more.
 In a world gone Wii, sometimes the great outdoors is just that: great.
 Metro Parent asked some of the Michigan people who run camps, those who have a real passion for the camp experience and parents for 10 reasons why every child should go to camp.

 1. Exposure to diversity

-Camp connects kids to those who they may not normally meet, says Billy Rankin of YMCA Camp Pinewood, a year-round camp on the outskirts of the Manistee National Forest.
+Camp connects kids to those who they may not normally meet, says Billy Rankin of YMCA Camp Chingachgook on Lake George in Kattskill Bay, New York.
 "That's very practical to their everyday way of life to give them that exposure early on," Rankin says.

 Kids learn the world is a big place with lots of people, who might do things differently than they're used to.
 That includes other kids from all over the state and beyond – and the camp's counselors and leaders, who serve as positive role models who can leave a huge impression.
 They're not seen as strict "law enforcers" but older, "cool friends" who care about them.

 When kids are at camp, they don't have mom and dad there to help them approach people and make connections.
 They have to put themselves out there, says Barbara Broadbridge of Camp Deerhorn in Wisconsin.
 "It teaches the kids confidence when making friends from all over."

 Learning how to canoe or developing archery skills also makes a child realize how capable he or she is to learn and grow.
 According to the American Camp Association, 92 percent of kids who attend camp say that the people at camp helped them feel good about themselves.